melezhik/sparky/README.md

 # Build scenario

-Sparky is built on Sparrowdo, read [Sparrowdo](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.
+Sparky is built on top of Sparrow/Sparrowdo, read [Sparrowdo](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.

 Here is a short example.

-Say, we want to check out a Raku project from from Git, install dependencies and then run unit tests:
+Git check out a Raku project, install dependencies and run unit tests:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparrowfile